 Campnab deserves respect.
 They helped make campsite cancellation alerts feel normal, and a lot of campers have real success with it.
 If what you want is a solid alert product that covers a lot of inventory, Campnab is a serious option.

 Alphacamper is different in one important way.
 We are built for the part after the alert.
-That matters because a lot of families do get the notification and still lose the campsite while they are logging in and filling the form.
+That matters because a lot of families do get a notification somewhere and still lose the campsite while they are logging in and filling the form.

 What Campnab does well